Updates to the Jayne

-This harness retails for $60, which is a good price.
-We liked the Black Diamond Momentum a little bit more than this one though, and it costs a little less ($55).
+This harness rings in at a fair price.
+We liked the Black Diamond Momentum a little bit more than this one though, and it costs a little less.

 There is nothing wrong with Edelrid Jayne II, but it didn't stand out enough in any one particular way to win an award in our review.
 It is comfortable and fairly versatile though, and may just be the perfect fit for you!